 Heave and make the hand-spikes spring, Hoo-dah, hoo-dah day.

 There’s plenty of gold, so I’ve been told on the banks of Sacramento.

 2. From Limehouse Docks to Sydney Heads…

 3. We cracked it on a big skiute…

 And the old man felt like a swell galoot… Refrain

-- more songs from the Western states (U.S.)
+- Country: Western states (U.S.) / American West

 - more lyrics

 - Song with chords (PDF)